RefurbishedCommodore/Other/SNES/GPM/SNSP-CPU-01/Ser. No. UP11370647/README.md

 Before the SNES is opened the device is connected to TV, powered and started.
 This is the result:

-- With no cartridge installed: **POWER LED ON, BLACK SCREEN and NO AUDIO**
+- With no cartridge installed: **POWER LED ON, BLACK SCREEN and NO AUDIO** // **POWER LED ON, NO VIDEO and NO AUDIO**
 - With game cartridge installed: **POWER LED ON, BLACK SCREEN and NO AUDIO**

 This is unfortunate.
 It can be an issue with oxidized cartridge port, blown fuse or poor voltages, broken traces (due to leaking capacitors) or a broken IC.
+Sometimes the device fail to produce a video output at all when powered on.

 [![Back to TOC](https://img.shields.io/badge/TOC-grey?style=plastic)](#table-of-contents)